×

 Joe embarked on a tech career while playing in indie bands (5 O'Clock Club, The Ringing, Ugly as Sin).
 He picked up on sound engineering at gigs and early desktop publishing tech from freelance writing jobs.

-A temp job at an architects practice in Camden led to an IT Director role developing office networks and CAD/CAM systems and designing brochures and books.
-Side note: practice leader was Royal Academician Ted Cullinan so Joe had two pieces of work shown at the Royal Academy Summer Exhibition in this period ('one swallow').
+A temp job at an architects practice in Camden evolved into an IT Director role (babies to feed) developing office networks and CAD/CAM systems and designing brochures and books.
+Side note: practice leader was Royal Academician Ted Cullinan and Joe had two pieces of work shown at the Royal Academy Summer Exhibition in this period ('one swallow').

 When the internet happened Joe jumped ship to start a web agency.
 His first website was for Sadlers Wells Theatre, followed by sites for revered indie labels 4AD, Beggars Banquet and XL Recordings.
-Early sites were hand-coded in HTML and designed in Photoshop, which remains on his laptop to this day for photo editing.
+Early sites were hand-coded in HTML and designed in Photoshop, which remains on his laptop to this day.

 Punk photography

-Joe was a punk in his teenage years and brings some of that attitude to his photograpy.
-He is self taught and has a DIY aesthetic, walking into scenes on spec to make images with whatever is at hand (natural light and no props).
-The heroes of his street work are everyday people.
-Shot without permission but always with respect.
+Joe was a teenage punk and brings some of that attitude to his photography.
+He is self taught and has a DIY aesthetic, entering scenes on spec to make images with whatever is at hand (natural light and no props).
+Everyday people are the heroes of his street work.
+Always shot candid with respect but without permission.

 joe in france